+Yes they’re comfortable and with no sharp edges on which little ones can hurt themselves.
 It is important to know that a bean bag has an outer cover and an inner lining, which is opened when the beads need to be replaced.
 This inner lining poses a major safety hazard for toddlers.
 Why?

 Toddlers are naturally curious at their age, and if they spot the lining zipper, they will definitely want to open it.
 Many cases have been reported where children have opened the inner lining, causing the dangerous polystyrene beads to fall out.

 These beads can be either inhaled or consumed by the kids, causing major illnesses, blocking of the respiratory tract, and even deaths in some cases.

 Another way that a bean bag bed or chair can be unsafe for both babies and toddlers is if the baby or a small child accidentally falls inside the inner lining of the bag.
 This can lead to almost instantaneous suffocation of the child due to the presence of PVC pellets or beads.